lclaytont/hwp/portfolio_site/README.md

 ### **Your portfolio website should have the following information:**
 * A profile image of yourself
 * A short bio of yourself
-* Social links (LinkedIn, Github, Twitter)
+* Social and contact links (LinkedIn, Github, Email)
-* Your contact information (name, email, and phone number)
 * Projects (There must a way to link out to your projects whether they are live or on Github)